 Pets often leave behind hair and dander, which is tough to clean.
 Not every robot floor cleaner can pick up pet hair and dander effectively.
 Some clog up, while others don’t do a good job of mopping up the debris.
 Some of the more advanced robot mops are designed to pick up dander and pet hair and remove any stains that might occur as well.

 The number of people in your home might not seem important, but if you have children, you’re more than likely going to have a dirtier house than a person living alone.
 This is also true if your family spends a lot of time with outdoor activities.
 All these things mean you want a robot floor cleaner like the Braava Jet 240, that can provide a thorough and complete clean when it goes about its cycle.

 Read here to learn all you need to know about the latest floor mopping robots, including iRobot Scooba, Moneual, and many more.
 If you don’t want to mop your floors anymore — get some help and read all about the best robot mops here!

-- New Braava Jet 240 Floor Mopping Robot
+- A Review of the New Braava Jet 240 Floor Mopping Robot